peter88213/novelyst_aeon2/docs/de/usage.md

 ### Known limitations

 - "Narrative" events that begin before 0100-01-01 in the timeline, will not be synchronized with novelyst, because novelyst can not handle these dates.
-- The same applies to the scene duration in this case, i.e. the event duration in Timeline and the scene duration in novelyst may differ.
+- The same applies to the section duration in this case, i.e. the event duration in Timeline and the section duration in novelyst may differ.

 ### Conversion rules for newly created novelyst projects

 The names/column labels refer to timelines based on the "yWriter" template.

 - If an Aeon event title occurs more than once, the program aborts with an error message.
-- Events assigned to the "Narrative" arc are converted to regular scenes (*).
+- Events assigned to the "Narrative" arc are converted to regular sections (*).
-- Optionally, events not assigned to the "Narrative" arc are converted to "Notes" scenes (**).
+- Optionally, events not assigned to the "Narrative" arc are converted to "Notes" sections (**).
-- New scenes are put into a new chapter named "New scenes".
+- New sections are put into a new chapter named "New sections".
-- All scenes are sorted chronologically.
+- All sections are sorted chronologically.
-- The scene status is "Outline".
+- The section status is "Outline".
-- The event title is used as scene title (*).
+- The event title is used as section title (*).
-- The start date is used as scene date/time, if the start year is 100 or above.
+- The start date is used as section date/time, if the start year is 100 or above.
-- The scene duration is calculated, if the start year is 100 or above.
+- The section duration is calculated, if the start year is 100 or above.
-- Event tags are converted to scene tags, if any (*).
+- Event tags are converted to section tags, if any (*).
-- "Descriptions" are imported as scene descriptions, if any (*).
+- "Descriptions" are imported as section descriptions, if any (*).
-- "Notes" are used as scene notes, if any (*).
+- "Notes" are used as section notes, if any (*).
 - "Participants" are imported as characters, if any (*).
 - "Locations" are imported, if any (*).
 - "Items" are imported, if any (*).

 ### Update rules for existing novelyst projects

-- Only scenes that have the same title as an event are updated.
+- Only sections that have the same title as an event are updated.
 - If an Aeon event title occurs more than once, the program aborts with an error message.
-- If a novelyst scene title occurs more than once, the program aborts with an error message.
+- If a novelyst section title occurs more than once, the program aborts with an error message.
-- Scenes are marked "unused" if the associated event is deleted in Aeon.
+- Sections are marked "unused" if the associated event is deleted in Aeon.
-- Scene date, scene time, and scene duration are updated.
+- Section date, section time, and section duration are updated.
-- Non-empty scene description and scene tags are updated.
+- Non-empty section description and section tags are updated.
-- Notes of events with a matching title are appended to the scene notes.
+- Notes of events with a matching title are appended to the section notes.
 - The start date is overwritten, if the start year is 100 or above.
-- The scene duration is overwritten, if the start year is 100 or above.
+- The section duration is overwritten, if the start year is 100 or above.
-- New "Normal" type scenes are created from "Narrative" events, if missing (*).
+- New "Normal" type sections are created from "Narrative" events, if missing (*).
-- Optionally, new "Notes" type scenes are created from non-"Narrative" events, if missing (**).
+- Optionally, new "Notes" type sections are created from non-"Narrative" events, if missing (**).
-- New scenes are put into a new chapter named "New scenes".
+- New sections are put into a new chapter named "New sections".
 - New arcs, characters, locations, and items are added, if assigned to "Narrative" events.
 - Arc, character, location, and item relationships are updated, if the entity names match.
 - When processing unspecific "day/hour/minute" information, a reference date that can be set in the configuration is used.